bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 * **Capable**: Offer a complete 2D and 3D feature set
 * **Simple**: Easy for newbies to pick up, but infinitely flexible for power users
 * **Data Focused**: Data-oriented architecture using the Entity Component System paradigm
-* **Modular**: Use only what you need ... replace what you don't like
+* **Modular**: Use only what you need.
+Replace what you don't like
 * **Fast**: App logic should run quickly, and when possible, in parallel
 * **Productive**: Changes should compile quickly ... waiting isn't fun

-Bevy already has tons of great features:
+Bevy has a number of features that I think set it apart from other engines:

+* **Bevy ECS**: A custom Entity Component System with unrivaled usability and blisteringly-fast performance
+* **Render Graphs**: Easily build your own multi-threaded render pipelines using Render Graph nodes
+* **Bevy UI**: A custom ECS-driven UI framework built specifically for Bevy
+* **Productive Compile Times**: Expect changes to compile in ~0.8-3.0 seconds with the "fast compiles" config

+It also has many features most people expect from a modern, general purpose engine:
 * **Cross Platform**: Windows, MacOS, and Linux (with planned support for mobile and web)
-* **Bevy ECS**: A custom tailored, delightfully simple Entity Component System with unrivaled usability and blisteringly-fast performance
+* **3D**: Lights, meshes, textures, MSAA, and GLTF loading
+* **Sprites**: Render individual images as sprites, render from sprite sheets, and dynamically generate new sprite sheets
+* **Assets**: An extensible, event driven asset system that loads assets asynchronously in background threads
+* **Scenes**: Save ECS Worlds to human-readable scene files and load scene files into ECS Worlds
 * **Plugins**: All engine and app features are implemented as modular plugins
-* **Render Graph**: Easily build custom render pipelines with Render Graphs.
-Render Graph nodes are atomic units of render logic that can be rendered in parallel according to their graph dependencies
+* **Sound**: Load audio files as assets and play them from within systems
 * **Multiple Render Backends**: Vulkan, DirectX 12, and Metal (with more on the way thanks to [wgpu](https://github.com/gfx-rs/wgpu-rs))
 * **Data Driven Shaders**: Easily bind ECS components directly to shader uniforms
-* **Bevy UI**: Compose UIs using a "flex box" model.
-Bevy UI tightly integrates with Bevy ECS, providing an intuitive UI workflow consistent with the rest of Bevy app logic
-* **Sprites**: Render individual images as sprites, render from sprite sheets, and dynamically generate new sprite sheets
-* **3D**: Lights, meshes, textures, MSAA, and GLTF scene loading.
-Currently very bare bones, but we will be investing heavily in this area
-* **Assets**: An extensible, event driven asset system that loads assets asynchronously in background threads
-* **Scenes**: A human-readable boilerplate-free scene system that "just works".
-Save ECS Worlds to scene files and load scene files into Worlds.
-* **Hot Asset Reloading**: Automatically reload changes to assets at runtime.
-Currently we support hot reloading scenes, 3d models, and textures
+* **Hot Asset Reloading**: Automatically reload changes to assets at runtime without recompiles or restarts
-* **Sound**: Load audio files as assets and play them from within systems
 * **Events**: Efficiently consume and produce Events from within ECS systems
+* **Properties**: Dynamically get and set component fields using a string version of their names
-* **Hierarchical Transforms**: Create parent-child relationships between entities.
-Parent transforms (translation, rotation, scale) are propagated to their children
+* **Hierarchical Transforms**: Create parent-child relationships between entities that propagate Transforms down the hierarchy
-* **Properties**: Components can derive the "Properties" trait, which enables interacting with a struct's fields using field name strings.
-This automatically enables component serialization, deserialization, diffs, and patching.
-This is much like the "reflection" concept found in other languages.
-* **Productive Compile Times**: Changes to the examples can generally compile in ~0.6-2.5 seconds with the "fast compiles" config

 That being said, Bevy is still in the very early stages.
-I consider it to be in the "prototyping" phase: features are missing, APIs will change, and documentation is sparse.
-I don't yet recommend using Bevy in serious projects unless you are willing to deal with gaps and instability.
+I consider it to be in the "prototyping" phase: features are missing, APIs will change, and documentation is sparse. <span class="warning">I don't yet recommend using Bevy in serious projects unless you are willing to deal with gaps and instability</span>.

 Hopefully at this point you are either (1) jazzed about Bevy or (2) not reading anymore.
 So lets take a deeper look into what Bevy currently is, and then at then end, where we'd like to take it.